The 5 Best Thai Restaurants in Singapore

 Thai cuisine is renowned for its distinctive flavors, which are a mix of spicy and sour tastes.
 Basically, Thai cuisine relies on four fundamental taste senses: sour, sweet, salty, and bitter.
 In fact, the secret to all Thai food lies in the subtle differences in the proportions of ingredients used which can add layers of flavor and aroma.

-In this article, you will find the best Thai restaurants to enjoy the addictive Thai cuisine at wallet-friendly prices.
+In this article, you will find the best Thai restaurants to enjoy addictive Thai cuisine at wallet-friendly prices.

 See also: The 5 Best Filipino Restaurants In Singapore

 See also: The 10 Best Thai Restaurants to Eat Like A Local in Bangkok

-- One of the most affordable casual Thai restaurants in Singapore: Most of the dishes listed under categories of Chicken, Pork, Vegetables, Rice and Noodles are reasonably priced at S$6.00.
+- One of the most affordable casual Thai restaurants in Singapore: Most of the dishes listed under the categories of Chicken, Pork, Vegetables, Rice, and Noodles are reasonably priced at S$6.00.
 For seafood dishes, the prices range between S$10.00 and S$12.00.
 It could be said that Nakhon Kitchen beats every Thai restaurant in giving diners the best deal for delicious Thai foods.

 - Great food served fast: No matter how many dishes are ordered, they all will be served at your tables quickly after you are seated.
-This is because orders are made while diners are in the queue and the staff is efficient in taking orders, setting the tables and delivering the foods.
-At Nakhon Kitchen, most people are willing to queue and consider the quick service as a compensation for the long queuing time.
+This is because orders are made while diners are in the queue and the staff is efficient in taking orders, setting the tables, and delivering the foods.
+At Nakhon Kitchen, most people are willing to queue and consider the quick service as compensation for the long queuing time.